Latest News

 On April 10, 2026, the system will be fully operational and passport stamping will be replaced by electronic records.

-The process will be completed at the border for British travellers who use the Port of Dover or the Eurotunnel Terminal at Folkestone, or the Eurostar Terminal at London St Pancras.
+The process for British travellers who use the Port of Dover or the Eurotunnel Terminal at Folkestone, or the Eurostar Terminal at London St Pancras, takes place before they leave the UK.

-Eurotunnel will introduce passenger vehicle checks in November and Dover by the end the year.
-The Eurostar will begin the process with business travellers on Sunday.
+Eurotunnel will begin passenger vehicle checks in November and Dover by the end the year.
+The Eurostar is introducing this new process to some business travellers starting on Sunday.

-Norris stated that "the UK and EU share a common objective to secure our borders, and these modernisations measures will help protect our citizens and stop illegal migration."
-Reporting by Lili Bayer and James Davey.
-Kate Holton.
-Mark Potter edited the article.
+Alex Norris, British Minister of Border Security and Immigration, said: "The UK and EU share a common objective to secure our borders.
+These modernisation measures will allow us to protect our citizens and stop illegal migration."
+Reporting by Lili Bayer and James Davey, Kate Holton and Aleksandar Vaovic in Belgrade.
+Mark Potter is the editor.

 (source: Reuters)